Thompson has season-high 33, Warriors edge Lakers 117-115

 TIP-INS

-Warriors: Curry needs four steals to tie Chris Mullin for the franchise record for steals.
+Warriors: Curry needs four steals to tie Chris Mullin for the franchisee record for steals.
 Curry has 1,356. … Andre Iguodala (lower back tightness) missed his third consecutive game.

 UP NEXT